 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”

 God is greater than your flesh.
-Don’t compare your physical condition with God, because He can resurrect even dead and hopeless situations.
+Don’t allow your physical condition to undermine your faith in the Lord.

 Psalm 34: 19-20 – This too will pass